- Prof. dr. Alicia Montoya

 Dr. Helwi Blom

 Helwi Blom is a postdoctoral researcher focusing on French private library catalogues and provincial book culture.
 She earned her PhD in French Studies from Utrecht University.
 Her thesis 'Vieux Romans' et 'Grand Siècle'; éditions et réceptions de la littérature chevaleresque médiévale dans la France du dix-septième siècle focuses on questions regarding the production, distribution and consumption of books in early modern France.
 Helwi is also a participant in the EDPOP (The European Dimensions of Popular print) project.

-Rindert Jagersma is a book historian and cataloguer, specialised in the (quantitative approach of the) book trade of Dutch Republic in the seventeenth and eighteenth century.
+Rindert Jagersma (PhD, University of Amsterdam) is a book historian and cataloguer, specialised in the (quantitative approach of the) book trade of Dutch Republic around 1700.
 In the MEDIATE project, he focuses on Dutch auction catalogues and their owners.
 His publications concern book ownership and private book collections in the long eighteenth century; the life and works of the Dutch pamphleteer Ericus Walten (1662-1697) and the importance of pamphleteers and booksellers in the dissemination of the radical Enlightenment; and the identification of the hitherto unknown printers of the works of Benedictus de Spinoza (1632-1677).

 Dr. Juliette Reboul

 Juliette Reboul is trained as a historian.
 She specialises in the circulation of objects, ideas and people in eighteenth-century Europe.
 She worked on the FBTEE project (University of Western Sydney), before joining the MEDIATE team at Radboud University in Nijmegen.
 In this project, she focuses on printed auction catalogues of British private libraries.
 Her PhD thesis examined the experiences and memories of French emigrants in the British Isles in response to the French Revolution.
 It has been published in Palgrave Macmillan's series 'War, Culture and Society, 1750-1850' as French Emigration to Great Britain in Response to the French Revolution.